ElecAS

 What voltage drop limit applies to consumer mains in Australia?

-AS/NZS 3000 Cl.
-3.6.2 does not publish a separate limit for consumer mains — the 5% total (or 7% from an on-site substation) applies from the point of supply to the load.
+- AS/NZS 3000 Cl.
+3.6.2 does not publish a separate limit for consumer mains — the 5% total (or the customary 7% allocation from an on-site substation) applies from the point of supply to the load.
 Designers conventionally hold the mains segment to roughly 1.0% so the submain and final subcircuit downstream still have room to comply.
 The calculator checks whatever per-segment allowance you enter and the result still has to satisfy the appliance operating-voltage range once it is combined with the rest of the path.

 Does cable temperature affect voltage drop?